-- The Chair may consult with the Vice Chair or Secretary or another Board Member and the EO.
-However, all conversations must be consistent with Bagley Keene Open Meeting Act restrictions, which mandate that no more than two Members can actively discuss Board business. - Determines, in consultation with the Vice Chair and EO, which Board Members have expertise in respective areas to act as spokesperson for the Board of Chiropractic Examiners (attends legislative hearings and testifies on behalf of the Board, attends meetings with stakeholders and Legislators on behalf of Board, talks to the media on behalf of the Board.
-Assigns the most qualified Board Member the task at hand. - Signs letters on behalf of the Board. - Meets and/or communicates with the EO and the Vice Chair on a regular basis. - Provides oversight to the EO in performance the EO's duties. - Verifies accuracy and approves timesheets, approves travel and signs travel expense claims for the EO and Board Members. - In consultation with the Vice Chair and EO, establishes committees including, but not limited, to two-person committees/subcommittees and/or task forces to research policy questions when necessary. - The composition of the committees shall be determined by the Board Chair. - Communicates with other Board Members for Board business in compliance with the Open Meeting Act. - Approves Board Meeting agendas. - Chairs and facilitates Board Meetings. - Signs specified full board enforcement approval orders.
+- The Chair may consult with the Vice Chair or Secretary or another Board Member and the EO Executive Officer.
+However, all conversations must be consistent with Bagley Keene Open Meeting Act restrictions, which mandate that no more than two Members can actively discuss Board business. - Determines, in after consultation with with the consent of the Vice Chair and EO, which Board Members have expertise in respective areas to act as spokesperson for the Board of Chiropractic Examiners (attends legislative hearings and testifies on behalf of the Board, attends meetings with stakeholders and Legislators on behalf of Board, talks to the media on behalf of the Board.
+Assigns the The most qualified Board Member shall be assigned the task at hand. - Signs letters on behalf of the Board. - Meets and/or communicates with the EO Executive Officer and the Vice Chair on a regular basis. - Provides oversight to the EO Executive Officer in performance of his or her the EO duties. - Verifies accuracy and approves timesheets, approves travel and signs travel expense claims for the EO and Board Members. - In consultation with the Vice Chair and EO, establishes committees including, but not limited, to two-person committees/subcommittees and/or task forces to research policy questions when necessary. - The composition of the committees and the appointment of the Members shall be determined by the Board Chair. - Communicates with other Board Members for Board business in compliance with the Open Meeting Act. - Approves Board Meeting agendas. - Chairs and facilitates Board Meetings. - Signs specified full board enforcement approval orders.